 We have a number of trips and visits incorporated into our lessons.
 Residential trips are offered to children too.

 There is an emphasis on sport, music and art to enrich the curriculum.
 Numerous sports events take place and children take part in regular music activities.

 Phonics is the knowledge of letters and the sounds they make.
 We teach it through a program called ‘Letters and Sounds’, and the children are organised according to their skills.

 They are taught the skills of blending sounds to read words, and are encouraged to break up the sounds in a word and choose the correct letters needed to spell it.

 Children receive 20 minutes focussed phonics teaching a day.

 Reading books are banded according to their content.
 Children are taught reading skills during guided reading lessons, phonics lessons and through cross-curricular activities.
 Children's books are checked regularly to ensure they are at the correct level.
 The books are changed regularly and children have individual reading time with a member of staff as appropriate.

 Parents are encouraged to hear their child read and to communicate with the class teacher through their child’s individual reading record.

-Did you know that to become a good reader in key stage 1 (so Years 1 and 2) most children need to read 600-1000 words a week?
+Did you know that to become a good reader in Key Stage 1 (Years 1 and 2) most children need to read 600-1000 words a week?

-If you would like further information regarding the curriculum then please feel free to speak to the class teachers.
+If you would like further information regarding the curriculum then please feel free to speak to your child's class teacher.